onefangg/tp/docs/UserGuide.md

 Shows a list of all incomplete orders in ReadyBakey before and during a given date and time

 Format: `incompleteo DELIVERYDATETIME`
+* Orders that are incomplete before and during `DELIVERYDATETIME` will be displayed

 Examples:
 * `incompleteo 25-12-2022 15:30`